 - stomach upset, such as nausea, vomiting, constipation, diarrhoea, flatulence, pain, reflux

 - headache

 - dizziness

-- hair loss

-- muscle cramps

-- trouble sleeping

-- poor memory, memory loss, confusion

-- erectile dysfunction

 The above list includes the more common side effects of your medicine.
+For the most part, these have been mild and short-lived.

 Tell your doctor as soon as possible if you notice any of the following: